× Search

 The existing Opal Drive Pump Station is aging and does not have capacity for future flows.
 It's also a former package treatment plant that was converted to a pump station in 1991.
 We're investing in this vital pump station to make sure we have a resilient wastewater service for the Pāpāmoa East community.

-Latest update - 28 August 2024
+Latest update - 14 November

-Opal Street closure map
+Opal Drive closure map

 What’s included in the Opal Drive Pump Station project